Vanilla-OS/handbook/_posts/2023-01-27-install-appimagelauncher.md

   - AppImageLauncher will display two options

-    - "Run once" - This option will temporarily run the application
+    - `Run once` - This option will temporarily run the application
-    - "Integrate and run" - This option will not only run the application, but will also integrate the .AppImage into your file system.
+    - `Integrate and run` - This option will not only run the application, but will also integrate the .AppImage into your file system.